STEM Education Major (BS)

 Take your studies further with graduate school

-Many education graduates have returned to Hamline to pursue advanced degrees and licenses in education.
+Many STEM education graduates have returned to Hamline to pursue advanced degrees and licenses in education.
 Our goal is to support you on every step of your journey in education.
 Post-graduate opportunities for education students include: